qubic/integration/Partners/migration.md

 ## Query API Migration

 This section shows how to migrate from the deprecated Archiver API to the new Query API.
-For implementation details, see the [Archive Query Service repository](https://github.com/qubic/archive-query-service/tree/main/v2).

 > Base URL: `https://rpc.qubic.org/query/v1`